webnetweaver/hybrid-menu/README.md

 It is up to the user to implement the CSS styles implementing toggling of each dropdown menu.
 The implementation of the "hover" class for the menu may consist of modification of a display or visibility rule for instance.

+Call the function as follows:

+initNav(containerId, element, menucontainer)

+Where:

+- containerId is the Id of a dropdown root element.
+- element is a class or selector for each menu html element.
+- menucontainer is the Id of the container containing all menu root elements.

+Call this function once for each individual dropdown containerId.